yapshinn/moe-kuochuansec/_cca/Sports & Games/Football.md

 <img src="/images/The%20Kuo%20Chuan%20Experience/CCA/Football/football2.jpg" style="width:35%;margin-right:15px;" align = "left">

-Every player, coach and teacher in KCPSS knows that Football is a highly physical game that requires great mental strength, strong physique and clever wits.
-Not only that, it requires a great amount of team work that only through **good relationships with team mates** will it be accomplished.
+<p style="text-align: justify;font-size:16px;">Every player, coach and teacher in KCPSS knows that Football is a highly physical game that requires great mental strength, strong physique and clever wits.
+Not only that, it requires a great amount of team work that only through <b>good relationships with team mates</b> will it be accomplished. </p>